Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Season Stats

-- Gronkowski has caught 55 passes on 89 targets for 802 yards and six touchdowns, averaging 47.2 yards per game.
+- Gronkowski has 802 receiving yards on 55 receptions (89 targets), with six touchdowns, averaging 47.2 yards per game.

-- Gronkowski has been the target of 12.2% (89 total) of his team's 731 passing attempts this season.

-- Gronkowski (11 red zone targets) has been the recipient of 9.1% of his team's 121 red zone pass attempts.
+- So far this season, 12.2% of the 731 passes thrown by his team have gone Gronkowski's way.

 - Click over to SISportsbook and find the latest player props and odds for Gronkowski's matchup with the Rams.